Sandwich1699975/netcheck-api/README.md

 >
 > **This repository is not meant to be standalone**.
 See [NetCheck](https://github.com/Sandwich1699975/NetCheck) for supporting code.

+However, the exporter can be manually started if needed:
+- Install dependencies in `src/requirements.txt`
+- Export environment variables for your Grafana Cloud `URL`, `USERNAME` and `API_TOKEN`
-Simply install dependencies in `src/requirements.txt` and run `sudo python3 src/main.py`.
+- Run `sudo python3 src/main.py`.